If you worked in any of these countries, you could be due a Tax Refund

 Working from home

-Roughly 100,000 Irish workers out there work from home, and are entitled to can claim back on a large quantity of expenses.
+Roughly 100,000 Irish workerswork from home, and are entitled to claim the e-worker tax relief.

-If you are working from home, the good news is you can claim on costs ranging from heating to broadband, meaning you can claim it against the higher rate of tax.
+If you are working from home, the good news is you can claim expenses on costs incurred while working from home such as heating, electricity and broadband costs.

 Keep your receipts close